Little Bear's Nursery School (The Green)

 - Accessibility of the school

 Little Bear’s is in a converted Victorian house and has 2 floors, the second floor accessible via a staircase.
-Each base room has exclusive access to children’s bathrooms.
+Each base room has exclusive access to children’s bathrooms and changing areas.

-All activities are risk accessed and equipment chosen on the basis of suitability.
+All activities are risk assessed and equipment chosen on the basis of suitability.
+Activities are also differentiated and adapted to allow all children to take part in them.
 Staff work with parents and agencies to provide specific programmes to support children.

 - Transition arrangements